Does Mortgage Forbearance Affect Refinancing? What Homeowners Need To Know

 How To Refinance Your Mortgage After Forbearance

-Moreover, most traditional forbearances outside of those authorized in the CARES Act and certain natural disaster situations have a negative impact on credit.
+Aside from the situations we’ve talked about above, most of the time you’ll be refinancing after you’ve already completed forbearance based on negative credit impacts.
+Most traditional forbearances outside of those authorized in natural disaster situations have a negative impact on credit.
 Forbearance doesn’t have to be a forever stain on your credit report, but there are several things you should do in order to make sure you’re ready to qualify.

 Get Current Or Keep Up With Post-Forbearance Payments